blue-jay/blue-jay.github.io.hugo/content/routing/index.md

 ## Basic Usage

 When a user requests a page from your application, the routes determine which page is shown.
-The URL is mapped to a controller function.
-For that reason, the routes are stored in the controller file.
+The route is a URL that is mapped to a controller function.
+To simplify the organization, the routes are stored in the controller files.
 The controller files are all organized under the **controller** folder.

 ## Routing